Types of skin cancers | Risks | Recovery | Aim of skin cancer and melanoma management

 NorthEast Plastic Surgery Melbourne’s aesthetic and reconstructive patients achieve optimal functional and aesthetic outcomes due to this approach.

-may need to elevate the area, avoid certain activities such as swimming, driving or exercise depending on the operative site and will have antibiotic therapy prescribed.
+Recovery is usually complete over 2 to 3 weeks and during this time you may need to elevate the area, avoid certain activities such as swimming, driving or exercise depending on the operative site and will have antibiotic therapy prescribed.

-Mr Patrick Tansley MD FRCS (Plast) and Dr Sugitha Seneviratne FRACS (Plast) provide second opinion to patients seeking to address problems following plastic surgery performed elsewhere and revisional or corrective surgery.
+Mr Patrick Tansley MD FRCS (Plast) and Dr Sugitha Seneviratne FRACS (Plast) provide second opinion consultations to patients seeking to address problems following skin cancer surgery performed elsewhere including revisional or corrective surgery.
 If you would like a second opinion on previously undertaken surgery, book a consultation to discuss this with one or both of our surgeons.

 As the privacy of our patients is of the utmost importance to us, we do not provide before and after photos on our website.
 You will be shown a number of before and after images during your private consultation to illustrate the potential outcomes of surgery.
 These images have been provided by previous patients who have consented to their private use.